Elevation: 8,569 ft

 This peak is not in the book.
-In 2018 John Platt lead a group across the ridge.
+In 2018, John Platt led a group across the ridge.
 Read his trip report at this link: Profile Loop 2018.
 The next peak along the ridge is Parks Peak.
 Published June 2018

 Peak 8569 is located a little more than a mile east of Parks Peak on the Profile Gap/Parks Peak Ridge.
-This peak has a long north/south summit ridge.
-The peak can he reached from either Profile Gap via a long multi peak traverse or from the Parks Peak Trail after a strenuous hike out of the East Fork South Fork Salmon River canyon.
+This peak has a long North/South summit ridge.
+The peak can he reached from either Profile Gap via a long multi-peak traverse or from the Parks Peak Trail after a strenuous hike out of the East Fork South Fork Salmon River Canyon.
+USGS Parks Peak

-The easiest way to reach this peak is a traverse from Peak 8615.
+The easiest way to reach this peak is via a traverse from Peak 8615.
 The traverse between the two peaks is a ridge walk and there are sections of old trail in places.
-The best line stays on the north side of the ridge in the saddle and then on top as you climb to the summit.
+The best line stays on the North Side of the ridge in the saddle and then on the ridge crest as you climb to the summit.

 Parks Trail/Southwest Ridge, Class 2+

 The traverse from the Parks Peak Trail is a bit convoluted.
-The GPS track shows the line I followed but there are other options available.
-Basically, leave the trail at the 8,400 foot contour, drop off the ridge and descend to the saddle shown below.
+The GPS track shows the line I followed, but there are other options available.
+Leave the trail at the 8,400-foot contour, drop off the ridge and descend to the saddle shown below.
 The track shown below detours around some deep, rotten snow I encountered.
-In dry conditions this would not be an issue.
-Drop into drainage and stay along the base of Parks Peak’s northeast ridge as much as you can, aiming for the pass between the two peaks.
-There are a couple of large boulder fields to navigate over or around depending on your preference.
-Once on Peak 8569’s southwest ridge it is an easy walk to the top.
+In dry conditions, this detour is not necessary.
+Drop into the drainage and stay along the base of Parks Peak’s Northeast Ridge as much as you can, aiming for the pass between the two peaks.
+There are a couple of large boulder fields to navigate over or around, depending upon your preference.
+Once on Peak 8569’s Southwest Ridge, it is an easy walk to the top.